 It's difficult to beat Miami University - Oxford if you want to pursue Urban & Regional Planning as a major.
-Miami University - Oxford urban & regional planning graduates make 6.9% more than the typical urban planning student.
+Graduates of the urban planning program report average early career wages of urban planning and mid-career wages of $80,753.
 Oxford, Ohio supplies a whimsical small-town ambiance for young people to grow in.

 Any student who is interested in Urban & Regional Planning has to take a look at University of Cincinnati - Main Campus.
-Students who graduate from the Urban Planning program make around $39,858 in their early career salary and $74,765 in their mid-career salary.
+Students from the Urban & Regional Planning major at University of Cincinnati - Main Campus get 0.5% above the average college graduate with the same degree.
 The location in a main urban center is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.